Diphtheria

 What are the symptoms of diphtheria?

-Symptoms of diphtheria depend on the site of infection.
-The more serious form of disease affects the nose and throat.
-Symptoms include sore throat, low-grade fever, chills, and sometimes enlarged lymph nodes in the neck.
-A thick coating may form in the back of the nose or throat making it hard to breathe or swallow.
-Diphtheria toxin can cause inflammation of the heart muscle and nerves.
-Sometimes diphtheria can cause skin sores that form ulcers.
-A person with diphtheria also may have no symptoms.
+Symptoms of diphtheria depend on the affected part of the body.
+Respiratory diphtheria is a very serious condition.
+Symptoms include sore throat, mild fever, chills, and sometimes enlarged lymph nodes in the neck.
+A thick, gray coating called a “pseudomembrane” may form in the back of the nose or throat making it hard to breathe or swallow.
+Diphtheria skin infections rarely cause severe issues.
+However, they can cause painful open sores or ulcers.

 How soon after exposure do symptoms appear?

-How long can an infected person carry diphtheria?
+How long can a sick person carry diphtheria?

 What is the treatment for diphtheria?

-Certain antibiotics, such as penicillin and erythromycin, can be prescribed for the treatment of diphtheria.
+Certain antibiotics can be prescribed for the treatment of diphtheria.
 Diphtheria antitoxin may be available to prevent the disease from getting worse.

 How can diphtheria be prevented?

-The single most effective control measure to prevent diphtheria is vaccination.
-Diphtheria toxoid usually is combined with tetanus toxoid and pertussis vaccine to form a triple vaccine known as DTaP.
-This vaccine is given starting at approximately two months of age.
+The best way to prevent diphtheria is to get vaccinated.
+There are three types of combination vaccines that include protection against diphtheria: DTaP, Td, and Tdap.
+The DTaP vaccine also helps protect against tetanus and whooping cough (pertussis).
+DTaP is given starting at approximately two months of age.
 Multiple doses are needed to ensure protection.
-Immunity wanes, and, therefore, adolescents and adults are recommended to receive a booster vaccination called Tdap.
-After receiving Tdap, persons should receive tetanus and diphtheria toxoid (Td) every 10 years.
+Immunity wanes over time.
+Adolescents and adults are recommended to receive a booster vaccination called Tdap.
+After receiving Tdap, people should receive Td vaccine every 10 years.
+Talk to a vaccine provider if you have questions about diphtheria vaccines.

 How can I learn more about diphtheria?